ollama/ollama/README.md

 # Ollama

-Ollama is a tool for running large language models.
-It's designed to be easy to use and fast.
+A fast runtime for large language models, powered by [llama.cpp](https://github.com/ggerganov/llama.cpp).

 > _Note: this project is a work in progress.
 Certain models that can be run with `ollama` are intended for research and/or non-commercial use only._